‘Something I would not wish on anybody’: Braden Bishop on road to recovery from lacerated spleen

-Last seen in the Mariners clubhouse, nearly two weeks ago, Braden Bishop sat at his locker and described what he thought was a cramped muscle in his shoulder, an injury that forced the rookie center fielder to remove himself from the Mariners’ game against Houston earlier that night.
+Last seen in the Mariners clubhouse nearly two weeks ago, Braden Bishop sat at his locker and described what he thought was a cramped muscle in his shoulder, an injury that forced the rookie center fielder to remove himself from the Mariners’ game against Houston earlier that night.

 That was June 4.
-After restless night, Bishop got up the next morning and checked in with Dr. Edward Khalfayan.
+After a restless night, Bishop got up the next morning and checked in with Dr. Edward Khalfayan.
 That’s when he learned the real nature of his injury, and this was no muscle cramp.

-Before the Mariners’ series-opener against Kansas City, Bishop was back in front on his locker on Monday afternoon, back in the M’s clubhouse for the first time since having emergency surgery June 5 to repair a ruptured a blood vessel in his spleen.
+Before the Mariners’ series opener Monday against Kansas City, Bishop was back in front on his locker for the first time since having emergency surgery June 5 to repair a ruptured blood vessel in his spleen.

-Hearing details of his ordeal was enough to leave those huddled around his locker a little lightheaded.
+Hearing details of his ordeal was enough to leave those huddled around his locker a little light-headed.

 “I knew something was wrong.
 I just didn’t know what,” Bishop said.
 “So I went to see Dr. Khalfayan and the look on his face told me it wasn’t something small.”

-Bishop, the former UW standout, had been recalled from Class AAA Tacoma on June 2.
-Unknown to him at the time, his abdomen had already been slowly filling up with blood — the result of a 97-mph fastball to the ribs during a game with Tacoma on May 31.
+Bishop, the former University of Washington standout, had been recalled from Class AAA Tacoma on June 2.
+Unknown to him at the time, his abdomen already had been slowly filling up with blood — the result of a 97-mph fastball to the ribs during a game with Tacoma on May 31.

 “I’ve been hit a lot … (and) it felt like a bruise.
 It didn’t hurt to hit, throw, run,” he said.